cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregators are a new class of actor relative to traditional measurement systems where clients submit measurements to a single server.
-They are critical for both the privacy properties of the system and the correctness of the measurements obtained.
-The privacy properties of the system are assured by non-collusion among Aggregators, and Aggregators are the entities that perform validation of client inputs.
-Thus clients trust Aggregators not to collude (typically it is required that at least one Aggregator is honest), and Collectors trust Aggregators to properly verify Client inputs.
+They are critical for both the privacy properties of the system and, in the case of VDAFs, the correctness of the measurements obtained.
+The privacy properties of the system are assured by non-collusion among Aggregators, and Aggregators are the entities that perform validation of Client measurements.
+Thus clients trust Aggregators not to collude (typically it is required that at least one Aggregator is honest), and Collectors trust Aggregators to correctly run the protocol.

-Within the bounds of the non-collusion requirements of a given VDAF instance, it is possible for the same entity to play more than one role.
-For example, the Collector could also act as an Aggregator, effectively using the other Aggregators to augment a basic client-server protocol.
+Within the bounds of the non-collusion requirements of a given (V)DAF instance, it is possible for the same entity to play more than one role.
+For example, the Collector could also act as an Aggregator, effectively using the other Aggregator(s) to augment a basic client-server protocol.

 In this document, we describe the computations performed by the actors in this system.
 It is up to applications to arrange for the required information to be delivered to the proper actors in the proper sequence.
 In general, we assume that all communications are confidential and mutually authenticated, with the exception that Clients submitting measurements may be anonymous.

+# Definition of DAFs {#daf}

+> TODO Issue#20

 # Definition of VDAFs {#vdaf}